usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

-The ADA authorizes the Attorney General to certify that State laws, local building codes, or similar ordinances meet or exceed the title III accessibility requirements.Certification is advantageous for the following reasons --
+The ADA authorizes the Attorney General to certify that State laws, local building codes, or similar ordinances meet or exceed the title III accessibility requirements.
+Certification is advantageous for the following reasons --

 1. When an entity is designing, constructing, or altering a building in accordance with an applicable State or local code that has been certified by the Department, the